 In Holland it’s not a custom to visit friends unexpectedly.
 You call to make an appointment.
 Isn’t that a pity?
 We are living too shortly in Spain to know the drill over here.
 But we are finding our way around, who knows what will happen.

 Do you meditate?
-Whenever I sit down my mind wanders off in all kind of directions.
+Whenever I sit down my mind wanders off in all kinds of directions.
 I don’t know what it is to think about nothing.
-But I will keep on trying.
+But meditating is called ‘practice’ for a reason, so I will keep on trying.

 12. Make a drawing